jomardyan/Swift-FileServer/README.md

 4. Browse top level directory, typically it&#39;s the fileserver root directory.
 5. Click Start Operation.
 Software will create New folder, AD Security Group and will assign Permission

-Program requirements.
+Program requirements
-1. Latest powershell  installed.
+1. Latest powershell  installed
 2. .NET Framework 4.7.2
-3. Administrative rights on Domain and FileServer.
+3. Administrative rights on Domain and FileServer level